ayang015seas/PennLabsServer/README.md

 The two notable routes are near the bottom of the file.
 The first is /api/favorite.
 The way this works is that users each have an object with the clubs they favorited already.
 If they already favorited it, they cannot do so again.

 The second notable route is the comment route, with /api/comment.
 This route interacts with the clubFavorites object, and updates the list of comments for each club.
 Additionally, it also updates the sentiment score for the club via an average.

+Finally, the server also uses the "helmet" middleware package that helps set correct HTTP headers for security reasons.

 Everything else should do pretty much exactly what the challenge specified, and if you have any questions or feedback about it please tell me about it.